xwang365/portfolio-examples/tensorflow/et0/README.md

 This has been tested with the following dependencies:
 - Poplar SDK version 2.2
 - Ubuntu 18.04

+## Data

+This example does not contain sample data due to its proprietary nature, but it can be reproduced using conventional Geospatial data.
+In order to run the example in this code, you would need the data described below.

+file_dem : Digital Elevation Model (DEM) Data file_latit : Latitude and Longitude boundary information prs_file : Air pressure
+rhu_file : Humidity
+tem_file : Temperature
+win_file : Wind Speed
 ## Quick start guide
 Prepare the environment
 **1) Download the Poplar SDK**